Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

 with $\alpha = 1/3$, $\gamma = 1/4$ and where $\beta$ is a scaling factor weighting the importance of rotation \vs translation.

 \paragraph{Protocol} We replace the last fully connected layer of the network to produce a feature vector of adequate dimension to apply each evaluated mapping and regress a rotation.
-Rotation part of the original training loss~\eqref{eq:posenet_original_loss} is actually biased as it is not a valid similarity measure on $SO(3)$.
-Indeed, a given 3D rotation can actually be represented by two antipodal unit quaternions $\bm{q}$ and $-\bm{q}$, therefore one should instead consider
+Rotation part of the original loss function~\eqref{eq:posenet_original_loss} is actually biased as it is not a valid similarity measure on $SO(3)$.
+Indeed, a 3D rotation can be represented by two antipodal unit quaternions $\bm{q}$ and $-\bm{q}$, therefore one should instead consider

 in order to avoid border effects of the representation.